Do solar panels work in the winter?

 Solar panels generate a direct current (DC) of electricity.
 They’re wired into your home and attached to an inverter, which will probably be in your loft, which turns the power into an alternating current (AC), the type of electricity we use day-to-day.

-As it’s daylight that powers solar panels, they still work in winter and on cloudy days.
+As it’s daylight that powers solar panels, they still work in winter.
+Even on cloudy days where sunlight is diffused, solar panels can still generate energy, just not as much as on a clear day.

 This is true even during even the severest of winter weather, and research has shown that solar panels can generate electricity in snowy areas and other harsh environments.
 Light snow falling on your panels has little impact, as the wind can easily blow it off, and even heavier snow shouldn’t entirely stop electricity production.

-However, while the winter can’t stop solar panels from working, their output will be lower than in the summer as the days are short.
+However, while the winter can’t stop solar panels from working, their output will be lower than in the summer as the days are short and often cloudier.

 But overall, solar panels enable you to benefit from a renewable energy source, the sun, all-year round, not just in the summer.